 - Drain and set aside.

-- Place dough in muffin cup and press along bottom and sides to form a well in the center.
+- Divide dough into 12 equal balls.
+Place each dough ball in muffin cup and press along bottom and sides to form a well in the center.

-- Next divide steak/onion mixture evenly among the 12 cups.
-Take remaining 6 oz of cheese and evenly sprinkle over tops.
+- Next divide the mixture evenly among the 12 cups.
+Take remaining 2 ounces of cheese and evenly sprinkle over tops.